Workers' rights

 Pension funds

-Here is a list of pension funds operating in Iceland, certain funds are related to specific industries or towns, others will accept any members.
+Here is a list of pension funds operating in Iceland; some funds are affiliated with specific industries or towns, while others accept any members.
 Your employer can tell you which pension fund most employees at the company are members of.
 To compare pension funds, you can do so at the Icelandic Pension Funds Association.